Norman Osborn: Age of Apocalypse

-In the Age of Apocalypse reality, Norman Osborn, known as Red, is a terrorist traitor to the human race, a member of Apocalypse's Marauders along with Dirigible, the Owl and Arcade.
+In the Age of Apocalypse reality, Norman Osborn, known as "Red", is a terrorist traitor to the human race, a member of Apocalypse's Marauders along with Dirigible, the Owl and Arcade.
 Red, along with the rest of the Marauders, is eventually killed by Clint Barton and Gwen Stacy.

 Amalgam Comics

 In the Amalgam Comics continuity, Green Goblin was combined with DC's Two-Face to create the Two-Faced Goblin (Harvey Osborn).
 He originally looked like the Green Goblin when in costume and had Two-Face's half-scarred face under his Goblin mask, but in Dark Claw Adventures #1, he was given a different design with a glider that looked like a giant coin.

 Earth X

 In the alternative future of Earth X, Norman Osborn's business ventures have completely taken over the United States.
 Citizens work in his businesses, shop in his stores and eat his food.
 Norman is the prime economic power and de facto ruler of the country.
 The Terrigen Mists have shaped his face into a saner version of his Goblin mask.
 He is partially responsible for the deaths of the Avengers as he sent them to battle a now Super Intelligent Absorbing Man.
 The Enforcers and The Vulture seem to serve as his secret service.
 He is later used as a pawn for the Red Skull, until Spiders Man makes him think he's with Gwen Stacy (in reality the Red Skull) who shoves him out the window where his foot catches on a flag and his neck snaps similar to how Gwen died.
-Unaware of the irony, Skull orders his corpse be brought back up so he can push him out again, just so he can make a "splat" sound.
+Unaware of the irony, Skull orders his corpse be brought back up so he can push him out again, just so he can make a "splat" sound.Earth X #9.
+Marvel Comics.